Pilates Balances the Body

 Most fitness routines center around standing.
 Moving on our feet is great and should definitely be a piece of the fitness puzzle.
 However, there are so many other valuable orientations to explore.

 A pilates session is centered around lying down (yes!).
-When clients first come into the LA studio and realize they get to lie down when working out, they find it relaxing.
+When clients first come into the Los Angeles pilates studio and realize they get to lie down when working out, they find it relaxing.
 “We get to relax while working out???”
 Yes!

 During a pilates session you explore many orientations (lying on your back, lying on your belly, lying on your sides…) as a means to bring balance to your body.
 After the session, you stand up to experience a more balanced physical structure.